 The main orchestrator of all the chaos is Kuryu’s Iemura group.
 Having been a part of this gang for a while, Sannoh Rengokai’s Noboru gained some access to information that reveals Iemura’s plan of earning huge profits from a casino that they’re desperately trying to build on the land where SWORD stands.
 The Iemura members sit comfortably inside their meeting room as they plot the destruction of SWORD but some of them are old enough to experience rheumatism, I bet if you throw them into the battle field, they’d be knocked out with a single hit.

 Not only did HiGH&LOW The Movie fail to develop a compelling antagonist, it also failed to give us a protagonist worth rooting for.

 I’ve adored Cobra since day one but the weak script wasn’t able to establish his character as the heart of the show.
-Plus, Iwata Takanori and Akira are quite unconvincing in their delivery of the supposedly heavy emotional moments.
+I find his dramatic confrontation with Kohaku a bit cheesy and anti-climactic.

 The Amamiya Brothers always show up in the right place at the right time but they have their own issue to worry about as The Movie hints the ‘search for aniki’ plot for their spin-off The Red Rain.
 For some reason, Smoky seems to know something about Amamiya Takeru’s whereabouts.